Trainers should be "competent" in developing and implementing the various elements of a safety training program.

 It's important to document trainer competency by maintaining course completion certificates, experience records, licensing, and other documents.
 The methods used to document trainer competency is left to the discretion of the employer.

 Instructors should be deemed competent on the basis of the criteria below:

 OSHA rule 1910.120(e)(5) Qualifications for trainers: Trainers shall be qualified to instruct employees about the subject matter presented in training.
-Such trainers shall have satisfactorily completed a training program for teaching the subjects they are expected to teach, or they shall have the academic credentials and instructional experience necessary for teaching the subjects.
+Such trainers shall have satisfactorily completed a training program (train-the-trainer) for teaching the subjects they are expected to teach, or they shall have the academic credentials and instructional experience necessary for teaching the subjects.
 Instructors shall demonstrate competent instructional skills and knowledge of the applicable subject matter.